-All NCHS statistical and analytic information products, except oral presentations, undergo a formal clearance process before dissemination.
+All NCHS statistical and analytic information products, undergo a formal clearance process before dissemination.
 Publications and reports, whether in electronic or paper form, are reviewed by a designated official within the author's office or division and by the Associate Director for Science (ADS).
-These reviews cover the clarity of descriptive text, the appropriateness of the methodology, the soundness of the analysis, the adherence to confidentiality and disclosure avoidance restrictions, the readability of tabular and graphic presentations of data, etc. Finally, all products undergo editorial review (e.g., formatting, proofreading, spell checks, proper punctuation, etc.,) In addition, all public use tapes are reviewed for accuracy and appropriate confidentiality protections.
-Oral presentations are often, but not always, subject to supervisory review.
+These reviews cover the clarity of descriptive text, the appropriateness of the methodology, the soundness of the analysis, the adherence to confidentiality and disclosure avoidance restrictions, the readability of tabular and graphic presentations of data, etc. Finally, all products undergo editorial review (e.g., formatting, proofreading, spell checks, proper punctuation, etc..)
+In addition, all public use tapes are reviewed for accuracy and appropriate confidentiality protections.
+Oral presentations are subject to appropriate supervisory review.